 Class Grading Policy: Your course grade will be based on a 1000 point scale.
 Check the "My Grades" link on the course menu in Blackboard to see how many points are allotted for each assignment.
+Also, check the rubrics before completing assignments to understand the requirements.
 Remember to frequently check the "My Grades" link for your grades on all assignments.